giulianopz/lfcs/domains/6-storage-management/i.md

 ### 3. Updating Filesystem Mount Options

 To activate quotas on a particular filesystem, we need to mount it with a few quota-related options specified.
-We do this by updating the filesystem’s entry in the /etc/fstab configuration file.
+We do this by updating the filesystem's entry in the /etc/fstab configuration file.
 Open that file in your favorite text editor now: `sudo vi /etc/fstab`

-This file’s contents will be similar to the following:
+This file's contents will be similar to the following:
 ```
 LABEL=cloudimg-rootfs   /        ext4   defaults        0 0
 LABEL=UEFI      /boot/efi       vfat    defaults        0 0